Battle of Fishguard: Initial actions

 The French moved inland and secured some outlying farmhouses.
-A company of French grenadiers under Lieutenant St. Leger took possession of Trehowel farm on the Llanwnda Peninsula about a mile from their landing site, and it was here that Colonel Tate decided to set up his headquarters.
+A company of French grenadiers under Lieutenant St. Leger took possession of Trehowell farm on the Llanwnda Peninsula about a mile from their landing site, and it was here that Colonel Tate decided to set up his headquarters.
 The French forces were instructed to live off the land, and as soon as the convicts landed on British soil, they deserted the invasion force and began to loot the local villages and hamlets.
 One group broke into Llanwnda Church to shelter from the cold, and set about lighting a fire inside using a Bible as kindling and the pews as firewood.
 However, the 600 regulars remained loyal to their officers and orders.

 On the British side, Knox had declared to Colby his intention to attack the French on 23 February if he was not heavily outnumbered.
 He then sent out scouting parties to assess the strength of the enemy.